diffix/pg_diffix/README.md

 If a table is unlabeled, its data is presumed to be public.

-When a table is labeled as `personal`, salt (secret value that influences noise generation) must be provided using the following format: `personal:<hex-encoded-salt>`.
+When a table is labeled as `personal`, salt (secret value that influences noise generation) must be provided using the following format: `personal:<salt>`.
 Being a _security label_, salt can't be read by regular users.
-Up to 32 bytes of **salt** can be given and it is recommended for the salt to have at least 16 cryptographically strong random bytes.
+It is recommended for the salt to have at least 16 bytes of entropy.

 ```sql
 SECURITY LABEL FOR pg_diffix ON TABLE my_table IS 'personal:d1ff1c5'